ARTICLE

 VIII.
 60 Years with I Ching

 The lack of correspondence between Moon's and Jupiter's cycles (or Sun) allows assigning several hexagrams to a same year.
-For instance, 2024 is Wood Dragon and belongs to SO1 orientation, after an interval (Wood element begins the Dragon's productive cycle).
-Year and cycle start by a brief expression of Shih Ho 21 ䷔ Biting-through (active since the time out of time).
+For example, year 2024 was Wood Dragon and belongs to SO1 orientation, after an interval (Wood element begins the Dragon's productive cycle).
+Year and cycle start with a brief expression of Shih Ho 21 ䷔ Biting-through (active since the time out of time).
 Later, the sign clearly expresses Sui 17 ䷐ Following, an influence that will remain during 12 years until the Dragon comes back in 2036, with Yang Fire.
-Sui will be visible at the beginning of that year too, and later Wu Wang 25 ䷘ Without Embroiling will be mostly expressed, with energy completely oriented to SO2 direction, which is the rank of greater intensity for Sun Wind ☴ (EH) and Kun Earth ☷ (LH) trigrams, under which the sign develops its entire cycle.
+Sui will be visible at the beginning of that year too, and later Wu Wang 25 ䷘ Without Embroiling will be mostly expressed, with energy completely oriented towards SO2 direction, which is the rank of greater intensity for Sun Wind ☴ (EH) and Kun Earth ☷ (LH) trigrams, under which the sign develops its entire cycle.

 Dragon's cycles are like stellar and mysterious winds.
 They introduce the Wood Dragon, that keeps a quite specific and constant tone to be discovered over time as the sign unfolds itself.
 Dragon remains loyal to its own purposes, even though rationality may be out of common understanding.
-2024 is one of those years, with Shih Ho 21 ䷔ Biting-through bringing quite definite goals, energic moves and accuracy, and Sui 17 ䷐ Following pointing to equivalences and mutual reflections in Heaven and Earth.
-Dragon follows itself, and it will be appreciated that its moves didn't start here or now.
+Year 2024 was one of those years, with Shih Ho 21 ䷔ Biting-through bringing quite definite goals, energic moves and accuracy, and Sui 17 ䷐ Following pointing to equivalences and mutual reflections in Heaven and Earth.
+Dragon follows itself, and it'll be appreciated that its moves didn't start here or now.

 The cycle will continue by introducing the Fire Dragon, with Sui 17 ䷐ being expressed until the middle of the year, either.
 Before, the own courses and intentions will remain as constants.
 Later, Wu Wang 25 ䷘ Without Embroiling will begin, a hexagram to acquire more energy after going through difficult times, with the sight focused on the future while processing hard situations.
 But the Dragon is not receptive to influences, and will manage skillfully to find alternative ways in front of dangers or harmful situations.
 Strong oppositions will surely make the sign channel the energy in a more productive way.